PoisotLab/ms_betacov_mapping/README.md

-To visualize the aggregated risk at the global scale, we combine the three individual risk components (phylogenetic diversity, compositional uniqueness, and viral sharing) using an additive color model (Seekell et al. 2018).
+To visualize the aggregated risk at the global scale, we combine the three individual risk components (phylogenetic diversity, compositional uniqueness, and viral sharing) using an additive color model [@Seekell2018GeoLak].
 In this approach, every risk component gets assigned a component in the RGB color model (phylogenetic diversity is green, compositional uniqueness is red, and viral sharing is blue).
-In order to achieve a valid RGB measure, all components are re-scaled to the [0,1] interval.
+In order to achieve a valid RGB measure, all components are re-scaled to the [0,1] interval, so that a pixel with no sharing, no phylogenetic diversity, and no compositional uniqueness is black, and a pixel with maximal values for each is white.
 This additive model conveys both the intensity of the overall risk, but also the nature of the risk as colors diverge towards combinations of values for three risk components.
+Out of the possible combinations, the most risky in terms or rapid diversification and spillover potential is high phylogenetic diversity and low viral sharing [@Cavender-Bares2009MerCom; @Gomulkiewicz2000HotSpo], in that this allows multiple independent host-virus coevolutionary dynamics to take place in the same location.
+In the colorimetric space, this correspond to yellow -- because the HSV space is more amenable to calculations for feature extraction [see *e.g.* @Keke2010StuSki], we measured the risk level by calculating the angular distance of the hue of each pixel to a reference value of 60, and weighted this risk level by the value component.
+Specifically, given a pixel with colorimetric coordinates $(h,s,v)$, its ranged weighted risk value is

+$$
+v\times\left[1-\frac{\left|\text{atan}\left(\text{cos}(\text{rad}(h)), \text{sin}(\text{rad}(h))\right) - X\right)\right|}{2\pi}\right]\,,
+$$

+where X is $atan(cos(deg2rad(60.0)), sin(deg2rad(60.0))$, a constant approximately equal to $0.5235$.

 ## Viral phylogeography